andrew/ultimate-awesome/README.md

 - [awesome-llm-communities](https://github.com/danielrosehill/awesome-llm-communities) - Great online communities discussing use of LLMs including (but not limited to) ChatGPT.
 - [tech-resources](https://github.com/danimilani/tech-resources) - EN |  A list of good resources (communities, podcasts, books, influencers) to improve your technology and professional skills |  PT |  Lista de links úteis (comunidades, podcasts, livros, influencers) para melhorar suas habilidades profissionais e de tecnologia.
 - [awesome-starred](https://github.com/dbeley/awesome-starred) - A curated list of my GitHub stars!.
-- [django-awesome](https://github.com/django-awesome/django-awesome) - The curated list of awesome libraries incorporated into a project, ready to form the core for projects of any scale and can be deployed to production right after pulling the code.
 - [awesome-engineering-leadership](https://github.com/dmitryvinn/awesome-engineering-leadership) - List of Engineer Leadership Resources.
 - [awesomeelectron](https://github.com/dorisoy/awesomeelectron) - Electron is an open-source framework for creating desktop apps using web technologies.
 It combines the Chromium rendering engine and the Node.js runtime.
 - [awesome-drone-hacking](https://github.com/dronesploit/awesome-drone-hacking) - A curated list of awesome resources related to drone hacking.